Er Re Ir Verbs Conjugation

 RE and IR Verb Conjugation in the Imperfect Tense

 The imperfect tense for re and ir verbs follows a similar pattern to er verbs.
-The key is identifying the stem and applying the appropriate endings.
-For instance, vendre (to sell) in the imperfect would be: vendais, vendais, vendait, vendions, vendiez, vendaient.
-However, keep in mind that irregular verbs will have irregular imperfect conjugations. Être (to be) and aller (to go), for example, have completely irregular imperfect conjugations which require memorization.
+On the flip side, keep in mind that irregular verbs will have irregular imperfect conjugations.
+To give you an idea, vendre (to sell) in the imperfect would be: vendais, vendais, vendait, vendions, vendiez, vendaient.
+The key is identifying the stem and applying the appropriate endings. Être (to be) and aller (to go), for example, have completely irregular imperfect conjugations which require memorization.

 Common Irregularities and Exceptions